-No: White Banks Plan of Operations Design Features and Requirements Source Operation period 9 During the four-year period for marble exploration-development and during the review for a supplemental POO should marble be found to qualify as a locatable mineral: From May 1 to November 30 #1 Hours of surface operations will be limited daily between 7:00 a.m. and 7:00 p.m., Monday through Saturday.
-No surface operations would occur on Sundays and Memorial Day, July 4 th , and Labor Day.
+No. White Banks Plan of Operations Design Features and Requirements Source Operation period #1 During the four-year period for marble exploration-development and during the review for a supplemental POO should marble be found to qualify as a locatable mineral: From May 1 to November 30 Hours of surface operations will be limited daily between 7:00 a.m. and 7:00 p.m., Monday through Saturday.
+No surface operations would occur on Sundays and Memorial Day, July 4th, and Labor Day.
 This includes the transport of materials.
-Plan of Hours for underground operations outside of blasting are allowed 7 days a week, 24 hours a day excluding Memorial Day, July 4 th , and Labor Day.
-Operations, BE, EA From December 1 to April 30 Hours for underground operations outside of blasting are allowed 7 days a week, 24 hours a day excluding New Year's Day, Memorial Day, July 4 th , Labor Day, Thanksgiving, and Christmas.
-1 Non-Locatable Minerals #1 A mineral material permit would be required for removal of any mineral determined to be common variety (salable).
-36 CFR 228 Subpart C Surface and Ground Water ¥1 Hazardous material must be stored in accordance with the Mine Safety and Health Administration (MSHA) standards.
+Hours for underground operations outside of blasting are allowed 7 days a week, 24 hours a day excluding Memorial Day, July 4th, and Labor Day.
+From December 1 to April 30 Hours for underground operations outside of blasting are allowed 7 days a week, 24 hours a day excluding New Year's Day, Memorial Day, July 4th, Labor Day, Thanksgiving, and Christmas.
+Surface use and occupancy is allowed from 9:00am and 3:00pm for operators to access the mine; use facilities; remove underground mine waste and product; product sorting, stacking, and storage; and product shipment 2 times per week 3 trips a day on week days only (excluding holidays).
+Shipments would occur during the hours of 11:00 am and 3:00 pm.
+Plan of Operations, BE, EA Non-Locatable Minerals #1 A mineral material permit would be required for removal of any mineral determined to be common variety (salable).
+36 CFR 228 Subpart C Surface and Ground Water #1 Hazardous material must be stored in accordance with the Mine Safety and Health Administration (MSHA) standards.
 29 CFR 1910.106 #2 New road construction and expansion of the storage/parking areas will incorporate best management practices to disperse runoff and sediments and avoid rilling and gullying during runoff events.
-FSH 2509.25 MN #10, #11 3 Where vehicle traffic is expected, surfaces will be hardened to avoid muddy, rutted conditions following snowmelt and rainfall events.
-FSH 2509.25, MM #10 14 Drainage from hardened surfaces such as the storage yard, parking area and new buildings will incorporate control designs that facilitate soil infiltration and mitigate erosion from the site.
-FSH 2509.25 MM #10, #11 15 Hazardous material will be stored upslope of the alluvial fan area and in the amounts and container types identified in the proposed Plan of Operations.
+FSH 2509.25 MM #10, #11 #3 Where vehicle traffic is expected, surfaces will be hardened to avoid muddy, rutted conditions following snowmelt and rainfall events.
+FSH 2509.25, MM #10 #4 Drainage from hardened surfaces such as the storage yard, parking area and new buildings will incorporate control designs that facilitate soil infiltration and mitigate erosion from the site.
+FSH 2509.25 MM #10, #11 #5 Hazardous material will be stored upslope of the alluvial fan area and in the amounts and container types identified in the proposed Plan of Operations.
 All hazardous material will be stored in such a way that leakages and spills will be contained and not enter the soil surface.
 Contour berms, trenches and liners will be used as needed to meet these criteria.
 FSH 2509.25 MM #15